bdadachev/review_analysis/README.md

 ## Deploying to Heroku

 The website is also ready to be deployed on Heroku.
+I am using it with the addons MongoLab (MongoDB database) and MailGun (email server, to know when bugs/errors occur).

-You will need the following buildpack from 'thenovices' for Numpy and Scipy.
+First, you will need the following buildpack from 'thenovices' for Numpy and Scipy.
 ```
 heroku config:set BUILDPACK_URL=https://github.com/thenovices/heroku-buildpack-scipy
 ```

-You will also need to collect the static files.
+Now you can deploy the app.
+As final step, you need to collect the static files.
 ```
 heroku run python src/manage.py collectstatic --noinput
 ```